drealmap/news/README.md

 # Next.js with TypeScript Project

-This is a project that uses Next.js and TypeScript with Redux toolkit to create a News site.
+This is a project that uses Next.js and TypeScript with Redux toolkit to create a News website.

 ## Prerequisites